ImplFerris/red-book/src/embedded-graphics/led-matrix.md

 ## Framebuffer length

-We can't fixed framebuffer length like that.
+We can't fix the framebuffer length like that.
 For a single 8x8 LED matrix, the buffer length would be 64 bytes (8 * 8), but we want to support daisy-chained devices.
 The user might have a single LED matrix or 4 or 8 daisy-chained matrices.

 - For 4 daisy-chained matrices, the display size is 32x8 pixels, requiring a buffer length of 256.